 - The idea may now be obsolete

 Select ideas are moved from the general Community to keep the Community search results precise and uncluttered.
 If you want the additional chaos of more abundant search results, you can elect to join Cold Storage in order to see ALL idea submissions.
+Ideas in Cold Storage are sometimes included in the research stage of development initiatives.

 Are there any considerations for voting on feature ideas?